Seeing the world can lead to some incredible adventures.

 If possible, keep your cameras tucked away when you’re not using them and not hanging around your neck.
-I purchased an insert for my purse to store my DSLR rather than keeping it in a camera bag.
+I purchased a discreet camera messenger bag rather than keeping it in a branded camera bag (where it’s obvious that there’s a camera inside it).
 We bought a backpack to store our drone rather than a case with the drone company’s logo displayed on it.
 That way, no one can tell that there is expensive gear on us – at least not by a quick glance, anyway.

 Don’t stand out as the obvious tourist.
 Research how the locals dress and act.
 Try to blend in as much as possible.
 Follow the local customs and rules.
 For example, we read that the locals in Italy don’t tend to wear shorts, even when it’s hot outside.
 We dressed and acted appropriately, and even got mistaken as locals on a couple occasions!

 In traditional countries, it might not be acceptable to wear shorts or tank tops.
 When entering some religious sites, you must cover your shoulders and knees, so be prepared for that by dressing properly or packing a scarf.
 Be respectful of the laws and customs of the places you visit.

 It’s also much better to use an app on your phone for directions, like Google Maps.
 This saves you from whipping out a giant city map on the street.